bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

 \end{align}
 $

----To be complete : Sensisity of high dimensional weight space to magnitude changes (Low and high Deepak)
+---To be complete : Sensisity of high dimensional weight space to magnitude changes (Low and high Deepak) .
+Fishers function - magnitute taken or derivate of network?

  ## Memory Aware Synapses ##